gearglow/ReptiliaWithATwist/The List.md

 > - Establish a training regimen (see Appendix A)
 > - Check out The Kiln at Red Wharf Bay

 After Elysia finished off the primers, she cracked open Appendix A. She found a comprehensive training plan, covering calisthenics, free-weights, cardio, flexibility, martial arts forms, combat shifting, and magical development.
-There were specific exercises to build magical stamina (by casting and holding a wandless *Patronus* charm (or several, at more advanced stages) for longer and longer intervals), control (by wandlessly levitating more and more tennis balls while going through martial arts forms), power (the classic shooting gallery, with more and more durable targets), and finesse (more and more detailed *Image*-class illusion charms).
+There were specific exercises to build magical stamina (by casting and holding a wandless *Patronus* charm -- or several, at more advanced stages -- for longer and longer intervals), control (by wandlessly levitating more and more tennis balls while going through martial arts forms), power (the classic shooting gallery, with more and more durable targets), and finesse (more and more detailed *Image*-class illusion charms).
 Each day's workout ended with stretching and a meditation session.
 All told, she expected it to take anywhere from an hour to the entire day, depending on what point she was at in the training cycle and how much time she wanted to spend that day.

 From yesterday's reading, she knew that, while she could use shifting to augment her physical abilities, only exercise would build the base level.
 The stronger she got *without* shifting, the more she'd be able to do *with.*